Insert witty beginning here * *.

 OH, hi there.
 I didn't see you.
 I was writing a story.

-I was hoping to make it equally weird, funny, appealing to my peers and I want it to say something about the state of affairs and I want what it is saying to be ambiguous so it is also mysterious.
+I wanted to make it equally weird, funny, and appealing to my peers, and I want it to convey something about the state of affairs.
+I also want the message to be ambiguous, so it remains mysterious.

-I was thinking that I could reference recent cultural events to let the audience know that I am informed and I care about what they care about.
+I could reference recent cultural events to demonstrate that I am informed and care about what matters to them.

-I can't write something too depressing because then I think it would be too honest and the reader doesn't love that.
+I can't write something too depressing because it would be too honest, and the reader might not appreciate that.
 I think I should try to keep it light so my peers think I enjoy my life and maybe want to be my friend.

-I have to come up with an ending that really blows my readers away, something so out of the box and witty.
+I need to come up with an ending that truly impresses my readers, something so unexpected and witty.

 What if I reveal that it was all in his head?